Killfaeh/EmojiRPG/README.md

 Extract from the source code
 </div></br>

+That said, I find the visual result pleasing.
+Maybe I will turn this joke project into a real one. </br>
+I'm thinking of a gameplay and/or story idea to go with this little emoji world.

 ## Installation

 For the moment, Emoji RPG is only compatible with Mac OS 10.15 (Catalina) and higher.</br>